Broadband universal service: Taiwan

 In 2012, the National Communications Commission (NCC) set up the goal to offer Internet access services with a speed of 12 Mbit/s to every village in Taiwan to shorten the digital divide between urban and rural areas.
 This universal service mandate was supported by the Telecommunication Universal Service Fund.
 More than fifty remote villages which did not have broadband service are able to access broadband.

 In March 2018, the main technologies of broadband access network were ADSL and FTTH in Taiwan.
 The household coverage rate of ADSL, whose downlink connection speed is from 2 to 8 Mbit/s, was approximately 98%, and around 97% in remote areas.
 Meanwhile, the coverage rate of FTTH of which speed is above 100 Mbit/s was upwards of 90%, and 63% or so in remote areas.

 In order to promote the development of broadband infrastructure and emerging applications, the Taiwanese government is implementing the "Digital Nation and Innovative Economic Development Plan (2017-2025)" (DIGI+ program) which increase the household coverage rate of Gigabit broadband to 90% by 2020.
 Under this plan, the National Communications Commission is implementing "the infrastructure of broadband access plan for remote areas" and bundling with telecommunications universal service mechanism to increase the broadband coverage rate of 100 Mbit/s or above to 70% in remote areas.

 Japan

 In Japan, based on the Telecommunications Business Law Article 7, telecommunications carriers that provide universal service must endeavor to provide that service in an appropriate, fair, and stable manner.
 These services include subscriber line access, public telephone service and emergency calls service.
 The Ministry of Internal Affairs and Communications (MIC) is in charge of the Universal Service Fund in Japan.

 United States

-Based on a survey conducted by the United States Census Bureau in 2009 (N=50,000, unit: household), people with high incomes, those who are younger, more highly educated, Asians and Whites, and the employed, have higher rates of broadband use at home.
+Based on a survey conducted by the United States Census Bureau in 2009 (N=50,000, unit: household), people with high incomes, those who are younger, more highly educated, and the employed, have higher rates of broadband use at home.
 People with low incomes, minorities, seniors, the less-educated, and the non-employed tend to have lower rates of broadband use at home.
 Besides, there are rural/urban differences as well.
 People in rural areas are less likely to adopt the Internet.